actions/importer-labs/azure_devops/readme.md

 # Azure Pipelines to Actions migrations powered by Valet

-The instructions below will guide you through configuring a GitHub Codespace environment that will be used in subsequent labs that demonstrate how to use Valet to migrate Jenkins pipelines to GitHub Actions.
+The instructions below will guide you through configuring a Codespace that will be used in these labs to demonstrate how Valet can be used to migrate Azure DevOps pipelines to GitHub Actions.

 These steps **must** be completed prior to starting other labs.